-Just like our own personal healthcare provider, it’s important to find the right fit when it comes to our doggie’s doctor.
-This always reminds me of a time that I had an unexpected visit to the vet’s office for my dog who had unknowingly consumed a large amount of carpet fibers (from pulling on a berber carpet string that just kept going and going).
+Just like our own personal healthcare provider, it’s important to find the right fit when it comes to our doggy’s doctor.
+This always reminds me of a time that I had an unexpected visit to the vet’s office for my dog who had unknowingly consumed a large number of carpet fibers (from pulling on a berber carpet string that just kept going and going).
 After an x-ray revealed the mass, my veterinarian said that surgery might be necessary (scaring the living daylights out of me).
-Thankfully, she wanted to try a cheaper, less invasive option first – pumpkin.
+Thankfully, she wanted to try a cheaper, less invasive option first - pumpkin.

 Sure enough, after eating some canned, solid pack pumpkin, my dog had passed the fibers on her own without the aid of a scalpel.
 Creative methods like these and the ability to try something much cheaper could save hundreds or even thousands of dollars on unnecessary procedures like this one.

 Get your prescriptions filled online and you’ll pay a fraction of what the vet will charge you in their office.
-For additional savings, if you are going to the same website repeatedly, consider signing up for one of those membership rebate sites that offer cash back, discounts and other rewards.
+For additional savings, if you are going to the same website repeatedly, consider signing up for one of those membership rebate sites that offer cashback, discounts, and other rewards.

 Guest Blogger - Amber Kingsley